YeWang1576/SpatialEffectPackage/README.md

 ### Setting

-The `SpatialEffect()` function estimates the "marginalized individualistic response" as defined in @aronow-samii-wang-spatial.
+The `SpatialEffect()` function estimates the "marginalized individualistic response" as defined in Aronow, Samii, and Wang (2019).
 We provide a brief definition and illustration here.

-Suppose that we have a set of intervention nodes indexed by $i=1,...,N$, and these nodes are arrayed as points in a spatial field that consists of a finite set of points, \mathcal{X}.
+Suppose that we have a set of intervention nodes indexed by <span class="math inline">\(i=1,...,N\)</span>, and these nodes are arrayed as points in a spatial field that consists of a finite set of points, \mathcal{X}.
 Each point in this spatial field, $x \in \mathcal{X}$, equals a coordinate vector f length 2 (recording, e.g., longitude and latitude coordinates).
 The coordinates of intervention node $i$ are given by $x(i)$.

 For each intervention node, we have a binary random variable $Z_i \in \{0,1\}$ that connotes whether, at node $i$, treatment is activated ($Z_i = 1$) or not ($Z_i = 0$).
 Denote the ordered vector of treatments as $\mathbf{Z} = (Z_1,...,Z_N)'$, with support $\mathcal{Z}$.